Drinking Water: Groundwater Standards

 Fomesafen

-The groundwater standards for fomesafen were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for fomesafen in Cycle 11 (2020).
+However, these standards were not adopted in administrative rule.**

-• Recommended preventive action limit = 5 µg/L
+• Recommended Preventive Action Limit (Cycle 11) = 5 µg/L

 Fomesafen is an herbicide used to control weeds in corn and soybeans.
 Studies have shown that high levels of fomesafen can affect growth, liver function, reproduction, and immune response.